-The offeror must ensure that their proposal meets all special formatting requirements identified in this section.

-Documents and Text: All attachment documents must be written in the English language, be single sided, and be single spaced with a minimum font size of 10.
-Photographs may be sent as a separate email attachment if needed.
 Be aware of the size limits for emails per Section 1.07 RETURN INSTRUCTIONS.

-Submittal Forms and Required Information Submittal Form A - Offeror Information and Certifications Submittal Form B - Ownership and Lease Space Information Submittal Form C - Housing Condition Submittal Form D - Exterior Environment and Access Submittal Form E - Interior Environment and Provisions Submittal Form F - Cost Proposal
+Submittal Forms and Required Information

+Submittal Form A - Offeror Information and Certifications

+Submittal Form B - Ownership and Lease Space Information

+Submittal Form C - Facility Condition

+Submittal Form D - Environment, Access, and Provisions

+Submittal Form E - Cost Proposal

 Any Submittal Form that is being evaluated and does not follow these instructions may receive a '1' score for the evaluated Submittal Form, or the entire response may be deemed non-responsive and rejected.
+The Submittal Forms must be used in response to this solicitation.
 Failure to submit any of the Submittal Forms will result in the proposal being deemed non-responsive and rejected.